Protect our vitally important resource

 Stopping the slaughter is only the first step.
 Planting of new trees needs to be a bigger priority now so the trees can start maturing and contributing to the eco-system before it fails entirely.

-Barry's Response - Yes, I would think replenishing is vitally important as well.
-Thank you for your input, Erin.
+Barry's Response - I think replenishing is important too.
+Erin, thanks for your input.

 Search this site for more information now.